 Page Table of Contents

 QuickTime Player is a multi-functional program that lets you play various media files, edit video/audio files, and record screen and audio on Mac.
-When it comes to recording screen on Mac, most of you might face - QuickTime screen recording no audio error.
+When it comes to recording screens on Mac, most of you might face - QuickTime screen recording no audio error.

 It must be much irritating, especially when you use it to capture important conferences.
 So, it's necessary to solve the problem.
 Given that, this post will bring up the solutions to help you fix QuickTime screen recording with no sound!